 C3 Coach Evaluation Templates

-In order to become Level 3 Certified, Trampoline Coaches must also complete the Practical Requirements of 300 hours of competitive coaching after the completion of the Level 3 Technical Course.
-Coaches must earn 25 points as per the Trampoline Gymnastics Level 3 Practical Requirements Form.
+Level 3 TG Practical Requirements – In order to become Level 3 Certified, Trampoline Coaches must also complete the Practical Requirements of 300 hours of competitive coaching after the completion of the Level 3 Technical Course.
+Coaches must earn 25 points as per the Trampoline Gymnastics Level 3 Practical Requirements contact [email protected].